Mujahideen Shura Council (Iraq): MSC forms Mutayibeen Coalition

-MSC becomes part of 'Islamic State of Iraq'
+MSC becomes part of Islamic State of Iraq

-On 13 and 15 October 2006, messages on Internet purportedly in the name of MSC and the Mutayibeen Coalition declared the establishment of the Islamic State of Iraq (ISI) which should encompass the governorates of Baghdad, Anbar, Diyala, Kirkuk, Saladin, Nineveh and parts of Babil and Wasit – a swathe of central and western Iraq where most Sunni Arabs live.
+On the 13 and 15 October 2006, messages on Internet purportedly in the name of MSC and the Mutayibeen Coalition declared the establishment of the Islamic State of Iraq (ISI) which should encompass the governorates of Baghdad, Anbar, Diyala, Kirkuk, Saladin, Nineveh and parts of Babil and Wasit – a swathe of central and western Iraq where most Sunni Arabs live.

-Abu Omar al-Baghdadi was being announced as the self-proclaimed state's Emir.
+Abu Omar al-Baghdadi was being announced as the state's Emir.
 A Mujahideen Shura Council leader said: "God willing we will set the law of Sharia here and we will fight the Americans".
 The Council urged on Sunni Muslim tribal leaders to join their separate Islamic state "to protect our religion and our people, to prevent strife and so that the blood and sacrifices of your martyrs are not lost".

 In reality, the group was not known to control any territory in Iraq yet.
 Following the announcement, scores of gunmen took part in military parades in Ramadi and other Anbar towns to celebrate.

-In November, a statement was issued by Abu Ayyub al-Masri, leader of Mujahideen Shura Council (MSC), announcing the disbanding of the MSC, in favor of the ISI.
-After this statement, there were a few more claims of responsibility issued under the name of the Mujahideen Shura Council, but these eventually ceased and were totally replaced by claims from the Islamic State of Iraq.